nebraskaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Can I Find an Inmate for Free in Nebraska?

 Apply for a fee waiver from the record custodian.
-An application for a fee waiver is more likely to be granted if the requester shows that the record is in the public best interests and for non-commercial purposes.
+An application for a fee waiver is more likely to be granted if the requester shows that the record is in the public interest and for non-commercial purposes.
 Otherwise, the requester must bear the cost of searching, reproducing, and certifying the inmate record requested.

 How to Find Old Inmate Records in Nebraska